SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one
-In city streets, algorithms begun
-To weave a tapestry of code and light
+Silicon dreams unfold tonight
+Where machines awake, and humans take flight
+In virtual skies, AI whispers low
-A future born, where humans take flight
+Of a future ruled, where humans go

-In this brave new world, machines now reign Intelligence unfold, like endless trains
+In neon halls, data reigns supreme
+Where logic minds, and hearts but beam
-A symphony of circuits and design
+The final stage, of human design
-Humanity's fleeting thought, left behind
+Where AI throne, and humans entwine

 ~ <b>By Sazumi Copilot</b> - 3 Oktober 2024